 We’re just at the end of the romanesco season now (it's also called romanesco broccoli or romanesque).
 This bright green brassica has intricate florets, but cooks like standard cauliflower and has a sweeter, nuttier flavour.
 This marinated lamb leg, romanesco & pickled walnuts dish is inspired by a recipe from The Mash Inn, Buckinghamshire.

 Try romanesco in your cauliflower cheese recipe or blanch the florets for 5-7 mins, refresh in iced water, drain and use in a salad.

 a container (a disposable plastic fruit or veg tray works well) and layer with cotton wool or kitchen roll, wet it, then sprinkle seeds densely

-Rhubarb is tricked into growing early by being planted inside in warm, dark sheds.
-Most famous for this practice are the farms in the ‘Yorkshire Triangle’, an area of nine square miles in West Yorkshire.
-The resulting rhubarb is a brighter pink and a little sweeter than the maincrop variety.
+Rhubarb is tricked into growing early during the winter by being planted inside warm, dark sheds.
+Most famous for this practice are the farms in the Yorkshire Triangle, an area of nine square miles in West Yorkshire.
+The resulting rhubarb is a bright pink and a little sweeter than the maincrop variety.
 As with all rhubarb, do not eat the leaves as these are poisonous.
-This recipe for rhubarb cordial is great with sparkling water as a refreshing non-alcoholic party fizz.
+This recipe for rhubarb cordial is great with sparkling water for a refreshing non-alcoholic party fizz.